fasiha/memrise-driver/README.md

 and make a note of rows missing audio by searching output for "Uploaded 0 audio files for:".
 - use [`makeAudio.sh`](makeAudio.sh) and AWS Polly to create mp3s, then put them in the directories promised in `PRIVATE.js`
-- finally, rerun `node index.js` to upload audio
+- finally, rerun `node index.js` to upload new audio for any rows missing audio *and* download audio and images
+- (optional: rerun `node index.js` and tee the output to a line-delimited JSON file to have a convenient database of the course, including all images and audio (while this run won't upload anything, it will download everything you just uploaded, so it'll be about as slow; it won't re-download the same file, unless Memrise changes its location))